STEM OPT Application Procedures

-- See Immigration's Form I-983 Overview for more information and instructions.
+- See the Form I-983 Overview for more detailed instructions.

 - Send a scanned copy of the completed and signed I-983 to ISP.
 ISP does not need to maintain a hard copy.
-ISP will maintain a digital copy only.
-(The I-983 will not be sent to USCIS as part of the formal application packet.)
+(The I-983 is not sent to USCIS as part of the formal application packet.)

-4. Two identical passport photos (photos should not have been used for previous visa, passport, or EAD applications)
+4. Two identical passport photos.
+Note: Photos must have been taken within the last 30 days and should not have been used for previous visa, passport, or EAD applications.

 5. Copy of any current and previous Employment Authorization Documents (EADs).